Tony Khan: All Elite Wrestling

 In January 2019, Khan officially launched professional wrestling promotion All Elite Wrestling (AEW) after filing several trademarks in late 2018.
 A lifelong wrestling fan, Khan founded the company with financial backing from his father Shahid Khan and serves as its owner, president, CEO, executive producer, and head booker.
 AEW's first event Double or Nothing was held at the MGM Grand Garden Arena in Las Vegas on May 25, 2019.

 Khan has described his management style as highly involved; he writes shows and storylines and approves all televised segments.
-While AEW talent are generally given much freedom in scripting their own promos, Khan retains final authority over creative decisions.
+While AEW talent are generally given much creative freedom in scripting their own promos, Khan retains final authority over creative decisions.
 While typically not a character on-screen, he occasionally appears in AEW programming to make announcements.
 In late April 2024, he appeared in a rare storyline segment on Dynamite, during which he was attacked by members of the villainous faction The Elite.